First LLM Classifier

 About this class

-Ben Welsh and Derek Willis prepared this guide for a training session at the National Institute for Computer-Assisted Reporting’s 2025 conference in Minneapolis.
-Some of the copy was written with the assistance of GitHub’s Copilot, an AI-powered text generator.
+Some of the copy was written with the assistance of GitHub’s Copilot and Anthropic’s Claude.
 The materials are available as free and open source on GitHub.